awurth/Manager/README.md

 - Manage SSH keys

 ## Ideas
+- GDPR Cookie consent + data removal
 - Use Uppy for uploads
 - Associate a color to project types and display it in the project overview page
 - Star/Favorite projects/groups/servers/...
 - Dropbox/GDrive/? file navigator
+- Ticket platform ?
+- Project/Group tags

+- Display all credentials associated with the project/group in the project/group area + admin